-January 20th is Blue Monday, the most depressing day of the year.
-But does that mean that if your kids made you feel like a caged animal at the zoo today, Monday’s going to be even worse?
+January 18th is Blue Monday, the most depressing day of the year.
+But does that mean it’s darker and gloomier than any other day this month?
 In a word, no. Because, as I found out, Blue Monday was made-up by those clever marketers at the British travel company, Sky Travel, back in 2006.
-And while encouraging people to leave January’s cold weather for sunshine and margaritas is awesome, this idea that there is one worst day of the year can become a self-fulfilling prophecy, say the experts at the Centre for Addiction and Mental Health, in Toronto.
+And while encouraging people to leave January’s cold weather for sunshine and margaritas is awesome in normal times, this idea that there is one worst day of the year can become a self-fulfilling prophecy, say the experts at the Centre for Addiction and Mental Health, in Toronto.

 After all, January is a tough month, especially for those of us (like me) who suffer from Seasonal Affective Disorder, a type of depression that’s tied to the seasons.
 My mood is bleak in the winter anyway but now, not only am I freezing, the kids have cabin fever and are bouncing off the walls and — OMIGAWD how much did I put on my Visa at Christmas?
 The idea that my mood is destined to get worse can be overwhelming.
 That’s why I think we moms should turn Blue Monday into ‘You Monday’ this year, a day full of self-care for our bodies and minds.
 Here’s how I plan to spend my day.
 If you’d like to join me in busting the winter blues, read on.